Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 Fixed-income securities can offer you some transparency and peace of mind in the chaotic world of investing.
 The closer you are to retirement, the more drawn to fixed-income securities you may feel.
-It can be nice to have a predictable source of income, especially for your golden years.
+But you should note that while these assets could provide predictable income, they can also offer lower returns when compared with other more volatile investments.